For San Diego County

 Please try again later.

-- Mayor Rebecca Jones
+- Rebecca Jones

 ALREADY IMPACTING YOUR LIFE

-As a vocal advocate for practical transit options, not one-size-fits-all mandates, I have introduced and proposed innovative solutions to our crowded streets and highways – from micro-transit to Bus Rapid Transit.
+vocal advocate for practical transit options, not one-size-fits-all mandates, I have introduced and proposed innovative solutions to our crowded streets and highways – from micro-transit to Bus Rapid Transit.

 My goal is to enhance North County traffic circulation while respecting rural lifestyles and promoting sustainability.